Another week has come and gone and we are now one week closer to finding out what the Seahawks will do in the 2020 NFL Draft.

 They need help at every level, but they can’t possibly answer all those needs in the draft.
 They’ll fix a few holes in free agency and once that happens we’ll have a better idea of what they need to do in the draft.

 But with all of these questions left unanswered, we are going to give it the old college try and do our best to produce a somewhat realistic draft for your enjoyment.
+But one last note to add before we begin; I am going to challenge myself to not take the same players in back to back weeks.
+The goal is to look at as many prospects as possible, so for now, I’ll be using this rule.
 With that in mind, let’s get started.